kriana/SilVerPLuM/README.md

 SilVerPLuM is written in Qt5 with qmake building system and has following dependencies:

 * Qt5 (core gui network concurrent xml)
-* Quazip5
+* quazip5 / quazip
 * zlib

 If you want to use the commandline, you can use `qmake` and then `make`.
 Otherwise you can use an IDE like QtCreator.
+On Mac and Windows check if there's an additional build step `rcc -binary icontheme.qrc icontheme.rcc` to include icon resources.
+The resulting icontheme.rcc should be present in the binary folder.

 # Using SilVerPLuM